 It is said that it was founded by Prince Shotoku in the early the 7th century.

-This temple has an inn, and we can stay here.
+This temple has an inn (Shukubo), and we can stay here.

-Nyoirinji is a temple of Jodo-shu (Pure Land Buddhism), and is located
+Nyoirinji is a temple of Jodo-shu (Pure Land Buddhism).

 It was founded in the early 10th century, and was reestablished in 1650.

-It is said that it exited in the late 7th century.
+It is said that it existed in the late 7th century.

 It is believed that couples who pray for this shrine will be blessed with children.

-It is located around Oku-senbon, and is in the most remote part of Yoshino area.
-It is positioned about 5 km from Kinpusenji.
+It is in Oku-senbon, and is in the most remote part of Yoshino area.

-By Kintestsu Yoshino Line, get off at Yoshino terminal station.
+By Yoshino Line of Kintetsu Railway, get off at Yoshino terminal station.

 About 1.5 hours from Osaka-Abenobashi (neat Tennoji) by limited express, about 55 minutes from Kashihara-jingu-mae (Transfer station from Nara, Kyoto).